orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 * code review checklist:
   - Header copyright notices
   - License files for free open source compatibility
-  - The URIs will be reviewed.
+  - The URIs will be reviewed for https and trust.
-  - *DEPENDs will be check for sorting.
   - ASCII sorted configure, *DEPENDs, IUSE, REQUIRED_USE, etc.
   - Each and every ebuild will be manually checked for security.
   - File permissions and ownership.